sophieclaire/EindProject/STYLE.md

 ## Variables and functions names
 Function names will not contain capital letters.
-Variable names may contain capital letters if they are composed of two or more words.
+Variable names will also not contain capital letters nor underscores.

 ## Code grouping and organization
 Each graph will have a seperate file with code.